evgeniyarbatov/evgeniyarbatov/README.md

 # Fullstack Engineer

-I build tools and prototypes in Python and JavaScript/React along with Docker, Terraform, and API integrations.
+I build tools and prototypes in Python and JavaScript/React along with infra wirg Docker and Terraform.